 This fellowship provides a unique pathway to a career in the Foreign Service of the Department of State.
 A strong interest to pursue such a career should be the main reason for you to apply.
 Thus, a first step should be to research the work of the Foreign Service (www.careers.state.gov).
 If you are enthusiastic about representing the government and people of the United States as a Foreign Service Officer, then you should apply.
 Your statement of interest should highlight why you want to pursue this career and why you believe you will be successful.

 Applicants should carefully craft a statement that highlights their motivations, as well as their background, experiences, and skills that would help them to succeed in the Foreign Service.
-The panel is interested in seeing indications of diverse interests and backgrounds, including experience living, working or travelling overseas; international exposure within the United States; internship or work experiences in government, NGOs, service organizations, and/or business enterprises; and other experiences relevant to the work of the Foreign Service.
-It values experiences that show cultural sensitivity, including interest or experiences in languages or working with various cultural or socioeconomic groups.
-Competitive applications demonstrate strong writing skills, including clear statements of goals, interests and background, and proper English usage.
-The panel is interested in learning about any particular challenges, obstacles or disadvantages the applicant had to overcome and how this affected motivations or readiness for the Foreign Service.
+The panel is interested in seeing indications of diverse interests and backgrounds, including experience living, working or traveling overseas; international exposure within the United States; internship or work experiences in government, NGOs, service organizations, and/or business enterprises; and other experiences relevant to the work of the Foreign Service.
+It values experiences that show cultural sensitivity, including interest or experiences in languages or working with various cultural or socioeconomic groups, as well as those that show planning and organizing skills and other examples of the thirteen dimensions deemed essential to the work of the Foreign Service at the United States Department of State.
+Competitive applications demonstrate strong writing skills, including clear statements of goals, interests, and background, and proper English usage.
+The panel is interested in learning about demonstrated examples of the applicant’s tenacity and perseverance in pursuit of a career in the Foreign Service.
 Competitive applicants demonstrate a commitment to service generally and a career in the Foreign Service of the U.S. Department of State particularly.
 Applicants do not need to explain to the panel their understanding of specific U.S. foreign policy issues in the statement; however, they should have a knowledge and understanding of fundamental U.S. foreign policy interests and goals, topical international affairs issues, and major foreign policy challenges facing the United States.
-These issues will be explored during the interview section of the selection process, if an individual is chosen as a finalist.
+These issues will be explored during the interview section of the selection process if an individual is chosen as a finalist.

 3) Demonstrate a strong academic background.

 Applicants should provide official transcripts for ALL colleges or universities that they have attended, including study abroad programs.
-Failure to submit all transcripts up front can halt consideration of an application.
+Failure to submit all transcripts upfront can halt consideration of an application.
 Applicants should request transcripts early and ensure that they are submitted to the Pickering Program before the deadline.
-The panel reviews all academic transcripts, looking for course work that would, overall, normally indicate particular academic ability and rigor or that is relevant to Department of State Foreign Service skill needs.
+The panel reviews all academic transcripts, looking for course work that indicates particular academic ability and rigor or that is relevant to the Department of State Foreign Service skill needs.
 There is no specific requirement for an academic major, and the panel is interested in the applicant’s overall academic background.
 However, it does look for coursework in the following areas: Mathematics /Quantitative Courses and/or Sciences; English; Economics, Business, and/or Political Science; and foreign language skill or studies.
 Coursework in these areas is not required but can be a useful indicator of success in graduate school and beyond.

 4) Obtain strong letters of recommendation; ensure they arrive on time.

 The fellowship requests two letters of recommendation, one from a faculty member and one from a community leader.
-The community leader should be an individual in a position of responsibility who can comment on the applicant’s non-academic accomplishments and potential, including work ethic, initiative, dependability, composure, goal-orientation, and inter-personal skills, among others.
-Examples of community leaders could include an internship supervisor, a faculty advisor for a student organization, or a work employer or supervisor.
+The community leader should be an individual in a position of responsibility who can comment on the applicant’s non-academic accomplishments and potential, including work ethic, initiative, dependability, composure, goal-orientation, and interpersonal skills, among others.
+Examples of community leaders could include an internship supervisor, a faculty advisor for a student organization, employer or supervisor.

 Applicants should seek individuals who know them and their work well.
 Titles of recommenders are less important than the substance of recommendations.
 Thus, a professor with whom you’ve taken several classes will likely be able to give a more compelling assessment of your strengths and areas for improvement than the Department chairperson whom you do not know as well.
 Your supervisor in an internship may give better insights on your abilities than a general recommendation from the president of the organization or company with whom you did not work personally.

 - Answering financial questions in the application, based on the information in the FAFSA.
-Applicants should use 2016 financial data in the 2018-2019 FAFSA. per FAFSA requirements.
+Applicants should use 2021 financial data in the 2023-2024 FAFSA per FAFSA requirements.